EffectOrientedProgramming/book/Chapters/06_Composability.md

 Java/Scala provide the `AutoCloseable` interface for defining finalizer behavior on objects.
 While this is a big improvement over manually managing this in ad-hoc ways, the static scoping of this mechanism makes it clunky to use.

-TODO Decide whether to show nested files example to highlight this weakness

 ```scala 3 mdoc:invisible
 import zio.*
 import zio.direct.*